Azure/autorest.python/README.md

         description: Specify if you don't want pkgutil-style namespace folders.
 Defaults to `false`.
         type: bool
       - key: credential-default-policy-type
         description: Specify the default credential policy (authentication policy) for your client.
 Use in conjunction with `--add-credential`.
-Currently only supports `BearerTokenCredentialPolicy` and `AzureKeyCredentialPolicy`.
-Default value is `BearerTokenCredentialPolicy`. `--credential-scopes` is tied with `BearerTokenCredentialPolicy`, do not pass them in if you want `AzureKeyCredentialPolicy`.
+Currently only supports `BearerTokenCredentialPolicy`, `ARMChallengeAuthenticationPolicy` and `AzureKeyCredentialPolicy`.
+Default value is `BearerTokenCredentialPolicy`(data-plan)/`ARMChallengeAuthenticationPolicy`(mgmt-plan). `--credential-scopes` is tied with `BearerTokenCredentialPolicy` and `ARMChallengeAuthenticationPolicy`, do not pass them in if you want `AzureKeyCredentialPolicy`.
         type: string
       - key: credential-key-header-name
         description: The name of the header which will pass the credential.
 Use if you have `--credential-default-policy-type` set to `AzureKeyCredentialPolicy`.
 For example, if generating cognitive services code, you might use `--credential-key-header-name=Ocp-Apim-Subscription-Key`